Welcome | spec | C-PLOT | Support | Users | Contact

 [shared] [type] array var[rows][cols]

 On platforms that support System V Interprocess Communication (IPC) calls, the shared keyword causes spec to place the array in shared memory (see below).
-The type keyword specifies the storage type of the array and may be one of byte, ubyte, short, ushort, long, ulong, float, double or string.
+The type keyword specifies the storage type of the array and may be one of byte, ubyte, short, ushort, long, ulong, long64, ulong64, float, double or string.
 An initial u denotes the "unsigned" version of the data type.
+The short and ushort types are 16-bit (two-byte) integers.
+The long and ulong types are 32-bit (four-byte) integers.
+The long64 and ulong64 types are 64-bit (eight-byte) integers.
+The float type uses four bytes per element.
+The double type uses eight bytes per element.
 The default data type is double.

 The array name var is an ordinary spec variable name.
 Arrays are global by default, although they may also be declared local within statement blocks.

-Unlike the traditional spec associative arrays, which can store and be indexed by arbitrary strings or numbers, the new array data type is indexed by consecutive integers (starting from zero), and can hold only numbers, or in the case of string arrays, only strings.
+Unlike traditional spec associative arrays, which can store and be indexed by arbitrary strings or numbers, a data array is indexed by consecutive integers (starting from zero), and can hold only numbers, or in the case of string arrays, only strings.

 Operations on these arrays can be performed on all elements of the array at once, or on one or more blocks of elements.
 Consider the following example: